pixijs/pixijs/README.md

 ### How to build ###

 PixiJS is build with Grunt.
-If you don't already have this, install Node and NPM then..
+If you don't already have this, go install Node and NPM then install the Grunt Command Line.

 ```
 $> npm install -g grunt-cli
 ```

-Then, in the folder where you have downloaded the source
+Then, in the folder where you have downloaded the source, install the build dependencies using npm:

 ```
-npm install
+$> npm install
 ```

-$> Then to build
+Then build:

 ```
 $> grunt